brianpierini/brianpierini/README.md

 I’m a Security Engineer who likes building what I can and helping people take more control over their digital lives.

-I mostly write Python and build small tools to solve real problems, especially around automation and privacy.
+I mostly write Python and build small tools to solve problems, especially around automation and privacy.
 I’m always learning and experimenting.

 ---